By Ram Kaushik

 The Center issued environment clearance for mining to Rajasthan in December 2021.

-Adding more to the agony of Rajasthan, Congress ruled Chattisgarh legislative assembly passed a resolution to get the mines allotment cancel and it was sent the government of India.
+Adding more to the agony of Rajasthan, Congress ruled Chattisgarh state legislative assembly passed a resolution to get the mines allotment cancel and it was sent the government of India.
 However, Union Coal Minister – Pralad Joshi sided with Rajasthan and rejected Chattisgarh assembly resolution.
 Minister Joshi unequivocally clarified that coal mines were allotted to Rajasthan after taking due procedure and the allotment could not be canceled.

 The road to resolution

 The meeting between Gehlot and Baghel is being considered significant as it indicates a willingness on both sides to find a solution to the issue.
-Sources from both governments revealed that the two of congress-ruled states had committed to address the internal party issues as well as the issues being raised by the protesters so that Rajasthan authorities can start mining in their coal mines to mitigate the coal supply deficit being faced by the power plants in the state.
+Sources from both governments revealed that the two chief ministers of congress-ruled states had committed to address the internal party issues as well as the issues being raised by the protesters so that Rajasthan authorities can start mining in their coal mines to mitigate the coal supply deficit being faced by the power plants in the state.

 Now the ball is in the court of the Congress party-ruled Chhattisgarh government.
 Chhattisgarh has not issued the required clearances so far even after intervention by the congress' high command.